 Breckenridge ski schools focus on giving visitors, whether total beginners or absolute pros, skills for a lifetime.
 The instructors are there to help skiers and snowboarders get to the next level.
 Lessons can be given in either a group or private setting for both skiing and boarding, and every age group is catered for.

-With over 140 bars and restaurants in the vicinity, Breckenridge offers plenty of choices to suit all tastes and moods, with everything from the most basic American burger bars to chi-chi restaurants offering the full “Fine Dining” experience.
+With over 140 bars and restaurants in the vicinity, Breckenridge ski resort offers plenty of choices to suit all tastes and moods, with everything from the most basic American burger bars to chi-chi restaurants offering the full “Fine Dining” experience.
 Whether looking for classic American burgers, or fine French wines, every guest will find something simply delicious in Breckenridge.

-Breckenridge has some great spots for après.
+Breckenridge ski resort has some great spots for après.
 The TBar is a slopeside bar just a few steps from the BreckConnect Gondola, making it easily accessible from both the piste and the town.
 Base Nine Bar has an extensive martini menu and is ideal if you're looking for a quieter, more relaxed drink after skiing.
 Other favourites are Mi Casa, with its all famous happy hour, and The Coppertop Bar, home to a large patio area and live music.

 There are plenty of shops in Breckenridge, however, for those looking to explore there is a free shuttle bus to the Silverthorne Retail Mall, about half an hour’s drive away.
 There are a couple of museums in town to visit and even a gold mine tour.
 For a relaxing time, try the Spa facility at the Beaver Run Resort.
 Non-skiers can also go snowmobiling and dog sledding on the Continental Divide a few miles from town.